Skip to Main Content

 • Your Credit Builder loan is held in a certificate of deposit (CD) account, which earns interest that is paid when your loan matures.
 However, keep in mind that you’ll still have to pay a certain amount of interest to Self for providing you with the loan, so that will negate some of the CD’s value.

 • One important difference between standard secured credit cards and the Self Secured Visa is that the latter doesn’t require you to pay a security deposit upfront.
-Instead, you’ll choose how much of your Credit Builder Account savings (min. $100) you want to serve as your security deposit and credit limit.
+Instead, you’ll choose how much of your Credit Builder Account savings (with a minimum of $100) you want to serve as your security deposit and credit limit.

 Of course, having to wait at least three months to get the card is less than ideal, but your loan payments will be reported right away.
-Plus, there’s no hard credit pull for the Self Secured Visa.
+Plus, there’s no hard credit pull for the Self Secured Visa, so your credit score won’t take the temporary dip that tends to happen when applying to traditional credit cards.

 • Having a card that reports to all three bureaus — Experian, Equifax and TransUnion — can help you build credit because some lending institutions only contact one of them when you apply for a loan or credit card.
 Using your Self Secured Visa and Credit Builder Account responsibly ensures that your future lenders will have an updated credit score when they consider your application.